 Do you have a good research idea but need some support and some thinking time to make it happen?
 Do you want to develop your teaching skills or understand education practice better?
 Do you want to be a part of the future of teaching in your sector?

-The Education and Training Foundation (ETF) is committed to seeking opportunities to give practitioners the time and space to reflect, experiment, apply, and generate their own research evidence in order to improve their and their colleagues’ practice and ultimately outcomes for learners.
+We are committed to seeking opportunities to give practitioners the time and space to reflect, experiment, apply, and generate their own research evidence in order to improve their and their colleagues’ practice and ultimately outcomes for learners.

 There are two opportunities available to apply for (both programmes will accept applications from any region of England, any type of provider and any type of practitioner role, including those who lead curriculum development and delivery).
 The only criteria are that you must be employed in the education and skills sector (usually delivering education funded by the ESFA, and not in a School, Sixth form or University) and your work should normally include delivery at Levels 2 or 3.
 For guidance on eligibility please contact the application team at SUNCETT.

-It is also an expectation of the programme that senior leadership backing from your employer is secured, and it is preferred that the research work being undertaken is related to development priorities for your organisation as demonstrated (for example) in quality improvement planning documentation or self assessment reporting.
+It is also an expectation of the programme that senior leadership backing from your employer is secured, and it is preferred that the research work being undertaken is related to development priorities for your organisation as demonstrated (for example) in quality improvement planning documentation or self-assessment reporting.